-This summer I am starting the “Language Surveyor Track” at the Summer Institute of Linguistics in Langley, B.C.!
+This fall I am finishing the “Language Surveyor Track” at the Summer Institute of Linguistics in Langley, B.C.!

 For a time I have been interested in working with Wycliffe, as God’s Word has had such a transformational impact on me.
 However I experienced the acute need when I was asked to prepare a message for an Ixil Mayan youth group.
 I wanted to have a youth read the scripture passages in their native language, but I had two problems: the Old Testament simply hasn’t been translated yet, and I couldn’t find a copy of the New Testament!
 As one who also speaks Spanish as a second language, I knew that even if they understood every word, much of the spiritual Truth would not be able to reach their hearts.
 For a message to have the most impact, it needs to be given in the people’s native language- scripture included.